Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 An _application delivery controller_ (ADC) is used to increase capacity and reliability of applications.
 ADC improves the performance of applications by decreasing the load on associated servers while managing and maintaining application and network sessions.
 But ADC configuration can become a lengthy process.
 However, you can actually automate the process by using a configuration management tool.

-In this example we use [RedHat Ansible](https://www.ansible.com/) with the _Venafi Ansible Role_ to automate the process of requesting, retrieving and installing a certificate as part of SSL termination on an ADC (specifically, F5 BIG-IP) for load balancing web traffic.
+In this example we use [RedHat Ansible](https://www.ansible.com/) with the _Venafi Ansible Collection_ to automate the process of requesting, retrieving and installing a certificate as part of SSL termination on an ADC (specifically, F5 BIG-IP) for load balancing web traffic.
 We'll also utilize three HTTP servers contained in a cluster as the endpoints that are sending and receiving web traffic and being managed by F5 BIG-IP.

-Later in this example, you'll generate a certificate for the `demo-f5.venafi.example` domain using the Venafi Ansible Role to request and retrieve it from either _Venafi Trust Protection Platform_ or _Venafi Cloud_ services.
+Later in this example, you'll generate a certificate for the `demo-f5.venafi.example` domain using the Venafi Ansible Collection to request and retrieve it from either _Venafi Trust Protection Platform_ or _Venafi Cloud_ services.
 Then you'll copy the certificate files (certificate, private key, chain bundle) to the F5 BIG-IP.
 Finally, you'll configure F5 BIG-IP to distribute the traffic between three HTTP servers using the round-robin load balancing method.
 Take a look at the diagram below for an overview of what we're going to create.

 > **NOTE** In our example, we suggest that you use the round-robin balancing method.
 But keep in mind that there are [other methods](https://www.f5.com/services/resources/glossary/load-balancer) that might be more suitable for your specific use case.